-- 1. The student who has demonstrated exceptional competence in his final examination is awarded the designation 'cum laude' by the Examining Board.
+- The student who has demonstrated exceptional competence in his final examination is awarded the designation 'cum laude' by the Examining Board.
 In that case, the designation 'cum laude' is placed on the degree certificate. - 2.
-In any case, the Examining Board awards the designation 'cum laude' when all the following conditions are met: - a. the weighted average of all marks for interim examinations of all courses of the individual examination programme is excluding the marks for the MSc thesis and the MSc internship at least 8.00; Only the first result of each interim examination counts and all interim examinations should be passed in the first time; - b. the mark for the MSc thesis in the specialisation/major is at least 9.0; - c. the mark for the MSc internship, is at least 8.0. - 3.
-The student who: - a. has been granted exemption for components of the individual examination programme, and/or - b. has a record of fraud on file within the meaning of Article 20, paragraph 3, is not eligible for the designation 'cum laude', unless the Examining Board decides otherwise. - 4.
+In any case, the Examining Board awards the designation 'cum laude' when all the following conditions are met: - a. the weighted average of all marks for interim examinations of all courses of the individual examination programme is excluding the marks for the MSc thesis and, the MSc internship at least 8.00; Only the first result of each interim examination counts and all interim examinations should be passed in the first time; - b. the mark for the MSc thesis in the specialisation/major is at least 9.0; - c. the mark for the MSc internship, is at least 8.0. - 3.
+The student who has been granted full or partial exemption for components of the approved individual examination programme on the basis of a study programme at a different institution for higher education is not eligible for the designation 'cum laude', unless the Examining Board decides otherwise. - 4.
 The rules for the designation 'cum laude' apply without exception to flexible programmes. - 5.
 The Examining Board has the authority to deviate from the rules for awarding the designation 'cum laude'.

 Chapter 3.
-Interim examinations: Examiners, assessment, result
+Interim examinations: Examiners,

+assessment, result